srose99/frameworks_and_languages_module/docs/assignment_report.md

 Intended Learning Outcomes
 --------------------------

+* LO 1.
+Demonstrate an understanding of the concept of a Framework in general, a Framework used for Programming, and a Framework used for software Testing.
 * LO 2.
 Critically evaluate the effectiveness of a particular framework for an application and platform.